alitiq/alitiq-doc/docs/solar_power_forecast/inspect_pv_measurement.md

 - **Detailed Records**: Includes power output, timestamps, and optional irradiance values.
 - **Analysis Ready**: Data is returned in a format suitable for direct analysis using tools like pandas.

+!!! note "Data displayed as it is in alitiq's database"

+    The data you will see when you inspect what you have pushed to alitiq has a unified structure.
+The data will be in UTC, with end timestamp in kW

 ---

 ## Required Parameters